Blue Cheese vs Jarlsberg Cheese

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
 Jarlsberg Cheese is made with cow milk that is typically pasteurized.

 Composition and Texture